lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: DIAGRAM SHOWING DATA PREP & WORD2VEC TRAINING PROCESS

+#### Sentiment Analysis with TextBlob
+In this text classification model, I employed TextBlob for sentiment analysis to gain insights into the overall sentiment of customer reviews.
+TextBlob is a simple and powerful library for processing textual data, offering functionalities such as part-of-speech tagging, noun phrase extraction, and sentiment analysis.
+By extracting the polarity and subjectivity scores provided by TextBlob, I could include these values as features in the classification model, enhancing its ability to identify market gaps and customer desires effectively.

+VISUAL PLACEHOLDER: POLARITY & SUBJECTIVTY SCORES EXAMPLE DIAGRAM

+#### Part of Speech (POS) & Dependency Tags
+For a deeper understanding of the linguistic structure of customer reviews, I utilized part-of-speech (POS) and dependency (DEP) tags, extracted using SpaCy.
+POS tags helped identify the grammatical role of each word in a sentence, such as nouns, verbs, adjectives, etc., while DEP tags revealed the relationships between words, showing how they depend on each other in the sentence structure.
+These tags were crucial in my text classification model, as they provided syntactic context that improved the accuracy of feature extraction.
+By leveraging POS and DEP tags, the model could better recognize and interpret explicit statements of desire made by customers.

+VISUAL PLACEHOLDER: POS & DEP TAGS EXAMPLE DIAGRAM

 #### BERT Embeddings
 For BERT embeddings, I fine-tuned a pretrained BERT model on the same dataset of 100,000 customer reviews.
 The process included: